roelbertens/scrape_save_search/README.md

 ### Google Cloud

 To get started from the command line download the Google Cloud SDK and set up your credentials.
 The following [link](https://cloud.google.com/docs/authentication/getting-started) could be instrumental in doing this.
-Add the path to your key to `.bash_profile` so that bash knows where to find it:
+Add the path to your key to `.bash_profile` so that bash knows where to find it when working locally.

 ```
 # google cloud service key
 export GOOGLE_APPLICATION_CREDENTIALS='${path-to-your-credentials.json}'
 ```

+To make sure that your container can write to bigquery do something similar:
+- Create a Service Account (=authentication) that has rights to write data to bigquery (=authorization)
+- Generate a key for this service account and copy it into the container
+- Have the container install the right google cloud sdk packages
+- Make it write the data to bigquery

 #### Google storage options